 Our Council Members are dedicated and passionate individuals, serving the I/DD Community in the State of Nevada.

-Meet the Vice-Chair – Max Lowe
+Meet the Chair – Max Lowe

-Max serves as a person with an I/DD on this Council and resides in Las Vegas, Nevada.
+Max serves as a person with an I/DD on this Council and resides in Carson City, Nevada.
 He earned his Masters in Social Work from the University of Nevada, Las Vegas in 2018 and is a recent graduate of the NGCDD Partners in Policymaking program.
 Max’s passion is advocacy and helping others.
 He loves food, his friends, family, and dog.
 He likes spending his free time partaking in arts and crafts, while enjoying life.
 Max states that life for him is an adventure and where it takes him, is where he will go!
 He has been a member of this Council since April 2022.

 Council Member – Stacy Alaribe